 Did you know that only half of 1% of Earth’s freshwater is accessible for human use?
 The remaining 2.5% of Earth’s freshwater is stored in glaciers, the atmosphere, or the soil – not cheaply or easily accessible.

-With 7.9 billion people on the planet, all requiring water to function, we have to be conscientious about our water usage.
+With 7.9 billion people on the planet, all requiring water to function, we must be conscientious about our water usage.

 Why Conserve Water?